-Groucho Marx's scene in the 1968 film Skidoo, were he says "it stinks getting old" & how he whats to be young again becomes hard to watch, when you find out he spent the last 5 years (1972 - 1977) of his life going in & out of hospitals in constant pain.
+Groucho Marx's scene in the 1968 film Skidoo, where he says "it stinks getting old" and how he wants to be young again becomes hard to watch when you find out that he spent the last 5 years (1972 - 1977) of his life going in and out of hospitals in constant pain.

 The end of the "real world" prologue in Cirque Du Soleil Worlds Away became a lot sadder after the death of a performer in the Cirque show KA from a fall a few months after the film's release: The acrobat the protagonist has a crush on takes a fall, leading to them both getting pulled into the fantasy world.
 Making matters worse, the KA excerpts that appear in the film include the climactic "Battlefield" sequence, which was where the real life disaster occurred.

 The Great Dictator, Charlie Chaplin's 1940 comedy about Adolf Hitler... before the atrocities of the Holocaust were made public.
 Chaplin reportedly later said that if he had known about the death camps, he would not have made the movie.

 The film got hit hard with this again several years later when Chaplin was exiled from the United States for alleged ties to Communism and years of anti-Chaplin hysteria followed within the country.
 One of the theories about why this happened is that he was accused of Communist sympathies because he made this movie at a time when the United States wasn't formally at war with Germany yet and one of the countries that was at war with Germany, well...